Lab 4: Vectors and Matrices#

 }

-Here we have declared a class called Vec3 inside which we have defined the constructor function and a function to print the vector.
-Now let’s create the following vector objects in JavaScript and print them.
+Here we have defined a function that prints a 3-element vector.
+Now let’s create the following vectors in JavaScript and print them.

 \[\begin{align*} \vec{a} &= (3, 0, 4), & \vec{b} &= (1, 2, 3). \end{align*}\]